Matafetu Smith: Career

 In 1984, Smith founded the first Niuean weaving group in Auckland, called Tufuga Mataponiu a Niue.
 She eventually ran several groups for women from separate villages in Niue.
+In 1984, she was appointed to the Council for Māori and South Pacific Arts for a three-year term.
+She was reappointed to a second term in 1987.

-Her sister Eseta Patii was also a weaver.
+Smith's sister, Eseta Patii, was also a weaver.
 Smith is also a dancer and choreographer, working with women's groups.
 She is also a former co-ordinator of the Niue Village at the Pasifika Festival.

-In 2000, she attended the Pacific Arts Festival in Nouméa.
-In 2007, Smith accompanied Anand Satyanand to Niue, where a symposium of Niuean weaving was held.
+In 2000, Smith attended the Pacific Arts Festival in Nouméa.
+In 2007, she accompanied the governor-general, Anand Satyanand, to Niue, where a symposium of Niuean weaving was held.
 In 2009, she was appointed to Creative New Zealand's Pacific Arts Committee, alongside Frances Hartnell.

 Legacy

 Auckland War Memorial Museum has one of Smith's designs in its collection.
 Two woven pieces by her are in the Te Papa collection: a basket called a Kato Fuakina and an 'ei (headpiece).
 Works created by weaving groups that Smith facilitated are held in the collection of the University of Auckland.